Best Running Gloves of 2025

 Comfort and Fit

-In the end, choosing the best running gloves is a matter of personal preference, but it begins with correctly fitting gloves.
+In the end, choosing the best running gloves is a matter of personal preference, but it begins with finding gloves that fit correctly.
 Getting the right size gloves can be tricky, as the shapes and sizes of our hands vary, as do the sizing guides of different brands.
-The best way to get the right fit is to try them on and purchase from a local retailer.
+The best way to get the right fit is to try gloves on and purchase from a local retailer.
 If you buy online, be sure to use a specific brand’s glove sizing guide.
-If you have hands that don’t fit traditional gloves, you may want to consider running in a lightweight mitten, like the Tracksmith Fens Mittens.

-What else yields a comfortable glove?
-One that provides your hands the right amount of insulation for the temperatures you’re running in, breathes well to wick away sweat generated by your hands as you run, and protects you from the weather.
-We found that the Black Diamond Mont Blanc Gloves do a great job of regulating hand temperature and named them the runner-up for the best overall glove.
+You’ll also want a glove that provides your hands the right amount of insulation for the temperatures you’re running in, breathes well to wick away sweat, and protects you from the weather.
+We found that the Black Diamond Mont Blanc Gloves do a great job of regulating hand temperature and keeping our hands sweat-free.

 Temperature Rating

-Runners generally start wearing gloves when temperatures are in the 40s Fahrenheit and below.
-A lightweight glove, like the Patagonia Capilene Midweight Liner Gloves, is excellent for temperatures above freezing.
+The temperature at which you start wearing gloves is also a personal choice.
+A lightweight option, like the Patagonia Capilene Midweight Liner Gloves, is excellent for temperatures above freezing.
+If you’re going to go out in the deep cold, consider something like the Trailheads Convertible Zip Mitts.
 Choose a glove that provides enough insulation for the temperatures in which you’re running, and be aware that mittens provide more warmth than fingered gloves.

 Many brands offer a temperature rating or range for their gloves.
 For example, the Black Diamond Mont Blanc Gloves rate from 30 to 45 degrees Fahrenheit.
-If provided, the temperature rating should be your first point of reference for choosing the right glove for the conditions in which you’ll run.
-That said, we all experience cold differently, so apply your real-life experience to the suggested temperature ratings.
-For example, if your hands get colder sooner than your running partner’s, you might need warmer gloves than them.
+If provided, the temperature rating should be your first point of reference for choosing the right glove for the conditions in which you’ll run, but it’s also important to be aware that running generates a lot of heat which will affect how gloves feel.
+Also, we all experience cold differently, so apply your real-life experience to the suggested temperature ratings.
+For example, if your hands get colder sooner than your running partner’s, you might need warmer gloves.

 Best Running Gloves - Mitts on poles in snow - iRunFar Photo